Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Relating the currents to the sources

 By following the same steps as in the previous subsection we can obtain expressions for the conserved currents in terms of the monodromy sources.
 Remarkably we find exactly the same result:

 Recalling \eqref{stresstextLS2},

 we can express $h_D$ in terms of the monodromy sources.
 For example, when $n=1$ we get

+Given the constraint \eqref{eq:FlavourFluxSourceBoundLS}, one can also show for the main branch ($s=-\kappa/2$) that when $n\ge 1$ we have $h_D\ge 0$.
+For $n<1$ on this branch we can have $h_D<0$; for example in solutions of minimal gauged supergravity (see appendix \ref{mingsugrasols}).
+For branch 2 solutions, we have $h_D>0$.

 As in the previous subsection we don't have analytic solutions, so we numerically verify that solutions exist.
 In figure \ref{fig:LS_vortex_num} we demonstrate a representative solution with $n=1$, $g\mu_F=1$ (and $\kappa=1$) and so, from \eqref{bingo2}, $g\mu_R=g\mu_B=0$.
 Notice that the solution has exactly the same core values of $\alpha,\beta$ and $V$ as in figure \ref{fig:N4phi_vortex_num}, associated with the attractor mechanism - recall \eqref{allcurrentsintrmsscesLS}.
 We also note that for the solutions in figure \ref{fig:N4phi_vortex_num} we chose a core value for $\varphi$ close to the critical value, $\varphi^{\text{crit}}_{\text{core}}=\varphi^{LS}_{\text{core}}$, and hence the whole solution is very close to that of the LS defect solution in figure \ref{fig:LS_vortex_num} up to a fixed value of $y$, before it suddenly turns back to the $\mathcal{N}=4$ SYM boundary.
+Our investigations are consistent with these solutions existing, when $n=1$, for all values of $g\mu_F$ consistent with the bound \eqref{eq:FlavourFluxSourceBoundLS}, $|g\mu_F|<3/2$.

+For $n\ne 1$, based on preliminary investigations we anticipate that solutions on the main branch will exist for all values of ${g\mu_F}$ satisfying the bound \eqref{eq:FlavourFluxSourceBoundLS}, while for branch 2 solutions we expect additional restrictions, but we leave a verification of this to future work.